Senior Lecturer

 2004 - Royal Adelaide Hospital Allied Health Research Grant of $6000

-Jo is topic coordinator for three adult acquired language disorders topics for the third year Bachelor of Speech Pathology program and teaches into the Masters program in the areas of aphasia and cognitive communication disorders.
+Jo is Academic Lead for the Bachelor of Speech Pathology Program, Bachelor of Speech Pathology (Honours) program, Masters of Speech Pathology, and Bachelor of Allied Health (Speech Pathology) program.
+She is topic coordinator and lecturer for adult acquired language disorders topics for the third year Bachelor of Speech Pathology program and teaches into the Masters program in the areas of aphasia and cognitive communication disorders.
 She supervises Honours student projects.

 Aphasia, cognitive communication disorders